-- The measurement type is of the form 'measurement 1/ measurement 2' with measurement 2 corresponding either to the hedged risk (for the hedged item) or the inefficient part (for the hedging instrument). - In column 3 'Hedging instruments / hedged item / other use', all items ending with a star '\ ' are hedge accounting designations (under both IAS 39 and IFRS 9).
+- The measurement type is of the form 'measurement 1/measurement 2', with measurement 2 corresponding to either the hedged risk (for the hedged item) or the inefficient part (for the hedging instrument). - In column 3, 'Hedging instruments/hedged item/other use', all items ending with an asterisk '\' are hedge-accounting designations (under both IAS 39 and IFRS 9).